bratislava/bratislava.github.io/docs/graphql.md

 If there's error on _any node_ of the result, the whole request will throw.
 You likely want it wrapped in a try-catch block.

 This can be dealt with differently (and often should be - so that one missing piece of data does not break your whole page) - read more in the [docs of the graphql-request](https://github.com/prisma-labs/graphql-request) and the codegen graphql-request plugin linked above.

-### Note on using graphql-request

-At the time of writing there is also apollo-next plugin - the reason we use graphql-request, which is more barebones, is because it did not exist when we were setting this up initially.
-Apollo-next may be worth a shot with some future project

 ## Exploring GraphQL schema